QUIQQER/qui/README.md

 Licence MIT

 ## About QUIQQER

-QUIQQER-UI is a modular user interface component framework written in JavaScript from NameRobot GmbH
+QUIQQER-UI is a modular user interface component framework written in JavaScript from www.pcsg.de

 If you search a documentation, please look at http://doc.quiqqer.com/qui/doc/.
 QUIQQER-UI or QUI are mainly used at QUIQQER

 ## Installation

 ### Installation via composer

-*composer.json*
+Please add to your *composer.json*

 ```javascript
 {